Subscribe to the Moving to Portland Newsletter

 • 5Shopping and Services Number of supermarkets: 1.
 Number of health clubs: 2.
 Number of coffee shops: 4.

-he Village Center main street and side streets - is like living in a small town.
+The Village Center − main street and side streets – is like living in a small town.
 The village has numerous small shops and eating places.
-If you're a reader, visit Annie Bloom's Books - comfy armchairs, a house cat, and a complimentary cup of tea make you feel at home.
-You can also head over the next neighborhood, Hillsdale, to purchase anything you need but can't find in the village.
+If you’re a reader, visit Annie Bloom’s Books – comfy armchairs, a house cat, and a complimentary cup of tea make you feel at home.
+You can also head to the next neighborhood, Hillsdale, to purchase anything you need but can’t find in the village.

 • Eating Out Any local will point in the direction of Marco's Cafe and Espresso Bar.
 Another favorite is the Lucky Labrador Public House and O'Connors Pub.
 The Fat City Cafe's walls are adorned with interesting pieces of history.